Ocado plans one-hour delivery

 The company, which on Tuesday last week reported full-year earnings and advised that investment in partnership deals would hit short-term profits, said the fire had smaller impact then first feared.

-The Andover plant, which can process 65,000 orders a week, is Ocado’s third automated warehouse, or customer fulfillment center as they like to call them, has been instrumental in the firm winning major overseas partnership deals, including U.S. group Kroger Co.
+The Andover plant, which can process 65,000 orders a week, is Ocado’s third automated warehouse, or customer fulfilment center as they like to call them, has been instrumental in the firm winning major overseas partnership deals, including U.S. group Kroger Co.

 Ocado reported a pre-tax loss of £44.4 million in the year to 2 December, compared to a loss of £8.3 million the previous year.
 However, sales rose 12.3 per cent to £1.59 billion.